jpoots/Immune-Subgroup-Classification-of-Solid-Tumours/README.md

 The <a href="http://analytics.eeecs.qub.ac.uk/icst">web app</a> and <a href="http://analytics.eeecs.qub.ac.uk:8080">API </a> may be accessed at the linked location when on a wired connection to the Queen's University network.
 Instructions for local usage are given below.

+> **Note:** This repository contains large file.
+Make sure to use git lfs install, git lfs fetch and git lfs pull with git lfs installed to the system to pull large files.

 ## Table of Contents

 1. [Description](#Description)